JesseEmond/blitz-2025-registration/README.md

 This sort every `next_node` is expensive.
 Instead, we can create an optimized version.
 We can verify its correctness by ensuring, in a unit test, that the server-like version and the optimized version return `next_node`s in the same order.

-To optimize the sort above, we need to keep the following in mind:
+To optimize this pathfinding, we need to keep the following in mind:
 - Sort in modern JS is stable;
-- Sort is called at the start of the loop, so any newly same-cost added nodes queued in the same loop will keep their relative order from `empty_tiles` instead of being in the order seen;
+- Sort is called at the start of the loop, so any newly queued same-cost nodes added in the same loop will keep their relative order from `empty_tiles` instead of being in the order seen;
 - When performing pathfinding on a grid with uniform costs like this, we can simplify the representation and just keep track of the current frontier (all of the same cost), with a "next frontier" for nodes with frontier cost + 1.
 ```python
 class OptimizedAggressivePathfinder(Pathfinder):